-Refuge is an emotionally documentative virtual reality experience shot in Lesvos, Greece during November 2015, using the communication of experiential VR and music to give a message of hope.
+Refuge is an emotionally documentative 360 experience shot in Lesvos, Greece, which aims to communicate a message of hope.
 It's constructed with the sights, sounds and emotions experienced whilst there, creating a form dubbed 'emotional experiential journalism'.
 We wanted to give people a glimpse into the experiences and thoughts that refugees felt in Lesvos but without using speech or text, as the complex emotions transcend these communication methods of our minds.
 It is a message of hope which encourages compassion and empathy rather than the message of coercion, guilt, shame or sorrow that are so often targeted with agencies in this situation which leads to sympathy at best, or despondency or desensitisation.

 Pure and beautiful altruistic humanity is currently resonating throughout the island of Lesvos; this piece is an attempt to capture this essence.